kimondo88/discord-kim-bot/README.md

 There is no build script yet for production, so canvas - $obraz command will not work without prerequisities.

 API key for openweather is also not public.

+Added gacha command, it works with mongodb.
+Configure it.